Caribbean Curried Butternut Squash Roti

 Enjoy Caribbean cuisine from your home, with this curried butternut squash roti.
 This Barbados comfort food classic is perfect for anyone who likes spice.

-Traditionally, roti in Barbados is usually filled with meat, but I was watching a Netflix documentary and seen a man make one with butternut squash that just looked delicious.
+Traditionally, roti in Barbados is usually filled with meat, but I was watching a Netflix documentary and seen a man make one with pumpkin that just looked delicious.
 Since then I have been trying to recreate it and this is what I came up with.
+Although I used butternut squash instead of pumpkin because I couldn't find a pumpkin in the gorcery store.

 The Onions & Garlic